Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This Sonicare Protective Clean toothbrush definitely looks quite similar to the Oral-B 7000 SmartSeries Toothbrush, but don’t be quick to confuse the two – the latter has 2 buttons on its handle.
 It’s power button also isn’t hard to spot since it’s the only button it has.
 In terms of color, we prefer getting the toothbrush black but it can also come in pink or white.
 Out of the box, the brush doesn’t come with any extra replacement brush heads, neither does it have a travel case included.
 This causes it to drop a little on our list of the best electric toothbrush, but we assume they’ve not been included to keep the price low.
 Check out the Pro-Sys Variosonic Electric Toothbrush review for a toothbrush with the best battery life.

 Unlike the Fairywill Electric Toothbrush, you don’t get to choose from different brushing modes with the Philips Sonicare ProtectiveClean brush, so if you have sensitive teeth or bad gum health, what you’ll have to do is look for the ‘Sensitive’ brush head.
 The same also applies whenever you feel like the brush head you’re currently using isn’t up to task, as there are up to 7 different types of heads to choose from.
 They include Optimum Plaque removal (for complete plaque control), Optimal Gum Care, Diamond Clean and Premium White – more than enough to step in for the lack of different cleaning modes.
+But, at least you’ll have more options than using a traditional toothbrush.

 We think the title of the best electric toothbrush would have gone to this Philips 4100 if it would have at least included a gum care brush head in its package, but even without, it still stands pretty tall among the wide range of Sonicare brushes that Philips offers.
 All you have to do before you use it is make sure your teeth or gums don’t need any medical attention, and you’ll be perfectly fine.